Contact

 Additional contact options

 Contractors seeking to verify how gutter-related licensing classifications apply in their state should consult their state's contractor licensing board directly.
-A contractor who performs gutter work that involves structural fascia attachment, roofline modification, or underground drainage connection may be subject to additional permit requirements under local amendments to the IRC or the applicable state plumbing code — determinations that fall outside the scope of directory administrative communications and require direct engagement with the relevant local building or code enforcement authority.
+A contractor who performs gutter work that involves structural fascia attachment, roofline modification, or underground drainage connection may be subject to additional permit requirements under local amendments to the IRC or the applicable state plumbing code — determinations that fall outside the scope of provider network administrative communications and require direct engagement with the relevant local building or code enforcement authority.

 Report a Data Error or Correction